-Catcher is a modified version of the cell_log program by Andreas Eversberg that interfaces with osmocon to harvest information from BTSs and forward it to the ICDS.
-It can be seen as a layer 3 program that scans through available frequencies and reads information from the BCCH whenever one such channel is available on the frequency at hand.
+The program Catcher, the OsmocomBB part of the ICDS, is a modified version of the cell\log by Andreas Eversberg that interfaces with osmocon to harvest information from BTSs and forward it to the core ICDS.
+It can be seen as a Layer 3 program that scans through available frequencies and reads information from the BCCH whenever one such channel is available on the frequency at hand.
 The forwarding is done directly via stdout since it runs as a child process of the ICDS.
-The functionality of catcher will be explained in detail in Section 3.2.1 while the implementation and operation of the ICDS will be discussed in Section 3.3.
+In a similar way, pch\scan gathers information on the PCH of a specific base station.
+The functionality of catcher and pch\scan will be explained in detail in Section 3.2.1 while the implementation and operation of the ICDS will be discussed in Section 3.3.